TaylerGur/test_gallery_pc/README.md

   + For Production:
       - Run gulp with a command "gulp build" (He will collect the whole project),
       - Start the server with the command "node server.js".
+  - Go to [http://localhost](http://localhost) - display the gallery or go to [http://localhost/image/18](http://localhost/image/18) -
+Go to display a specific picture in full screen from the gallery.

    #### How it works ####

    - grid images